lsst-sqre/nublado1/README.md

      log in.
 Either membership in the organization must be public, or the scopes requested for the OAuth2 token must include `read:org` in order for users to be able to log in based on the whitelist.
+	 The secrets `github_organization_denylist` is the dual of this: no members of this organization may log in.
+The pair `cilogon_organization_whitelist` and
+     `cilogon_organization_denylist` are similar; any unneeded values
+	 may be set to the empty string.
   3. `session_db_url`.
 If you don't know this or are happy with the stock sqlite3 implementation, use the URL `sqlite:////home/jupyter/jupyterhub.sqlite`; any RDBMS supported by